Questions like, “Is cuddling or spooning before marriage a sin?

 It should be, “Is this really okay for me?
 Will it draw me away from God?
 Will it lead me to do things God doesn’t want?
 Is it really expedient?”

-What If My Partner Feels Cuddles or Spooning is Harmless, while I Don’t Feel the Same?
+What If My Partner Feels Cuddles Before Marriage is Harmless, while I Don’t Feel the Same?

-There is this perspective where your partner feels and strongly thinks cuddling is a harmless non-s*xual means of showing affection.
+There is this perspective where your partner might feel cuddling is a harmless means of showing affection.

-This is geared towards the best interest of the relationship – honoring God.
+This is geared towards the best interest of the relationship – honouring God.

 - Assure them of your love.